rudratheact/MovieGallery/README.md

 # MovieGallery
-Display recent and upcoming movie list from TMDb website
+Display recent and upcoming movie list from TMDb website with advance search option.